 OK, I’ll stop with the analogies and make this practical with a story.
 Some years ago, I asked a friend to go to a meeting with me.
 I stood him up.
 He got angry.
 He found me the next day to chew me out.
 Looking at the situation from my friend’s perspective, you might take his side.

 Now let’s look at the situation from mine: I asked a friend to attend a meeting with me.
 The day before we were set to go, my brother was killed in an accident.
-I needed to skip the meeting and sent my friend a message to that effect; he didn’t receive it.
+I decided to skip the meeting and sent my friend a message to that effect; he didn’t receive it.
 When he found me the day after I “stood him up,” I could see the anger on his face before he expressed it verbally.
 I asked whether he’d received my message.
 No. I told him what it was.
 In an instant, his anger became sympathy.

 I tell this story to make five points:

 - Give people the benefit of the doubt, especially people you know and whose behavior seems out of character.

 - A single situation can elicit very different emotions; the way you feel about something can change as quickly as you change your story about it.

 - Shifting gears from anger to sympathy indicates that a story you’re telling yourself is going in a positive direction.

 - It’s easier shifting gears from anger to contentment when sliding into sympathy along the way.
 In other words, change your mind in increments if a radical shift is too much at once.

 - Look for the best-feeling stories about life that you can find or you’re punishing yourself otherwise.

 Sartre said Hell is other people.
-Other people are hell because we’d rather be right than generous in our interpretations about them.
-But is it worth going to hell—and staying there for life—to be right about what you think?
+Other people are hell because we’d rather be “right” than generous in the stories we tell about them.
+But is it worth going to hell—and staying there—to be right about what you think?